Space Maintainers Explained: Why They’re Crucial for Your Child’s Dental Health?

 Many parents are unaware that early loss of baby teeth can lead to crowding if left unattended.
 It’s a shame because the consequences could have easily been avoided with a space maintainer.
 This is one great reason for you to see an orthodontist or pediatric dentist early to try to catch these types of issues.
 I would highly recommend you have your child evaluated by a specialist if they have recently had a baby tooth fall out or extracted.

 NOTE: The author, Dr. Phillip Ha, is a board-certified orthodontist who serves patients at his private practice, Rise Orthodontics, in Modesto, California.
 He was trained at Loma Linda University in Loma Linda for both his dental and orthodontic specialty training.
 Dr. Ha is an expert in two-phase treatment, extraction, non-extraction, clear aligners (Invisalign, Angel, uLab), and multiple brackets such as Stride Custom Braces and Traditional Metal Twin braces.
-This blog is for informational purposes only and was written to help consumers understand important orthodontic topics.
+This blog is for informational purposes only and to help consumers understand important orthodontic topics.